The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

       * **medqa:** Tests medical question-answering skills using professional medical board exam questions.
       * **mela:** Assesses language understanding and reasoning in the medical domain.
       * **mmlu_pro:** Assesses professional-level knowledge across various subjects.
-      * **nq_open:** Assesses open-domain question answering abilities using the Natural Questions dataset.
+      * **nq_open:** Assesses open-domain question answering abilities using the Natural Questions data set.
       * **paloma:** A comprehensive benchmark for evaluating open language models across diverse domains, including niche communities and mental health forums.
-      * **pubmedqa:** A biomedical question answering dataset focusing on research articles from PubMed.
+      * **pubmedqa:** A biomedical question answering data set focusing on research articles from PubMed.
-      * **qasper:** A dataset for question answering on scientific research papers.
+      * **qasper:** A data set for question answering on scientific research papers.
       * **sciq:** Assesses scientific question-answering abilities, focusing on elementary and middle school science.
       * **triviaqa:** Evaluates the model's ability to answer trivia questions by retrieving factual information.
       * **squad:** Assesses the model's proficiency in answering questions based on passages from Wikipedia articles.
       * **natural_questions:** Tests the model's capability to provide short and long answers to real-world questions using information from Wikipedia.
       * **web_questions:** Measures the model's performance in answering questions derived from Google search queries, focusing on factual accuracy.
       * **openbookqa:** Challenges the model to answer elementary-level science questions, requiring retrieval of scientific facts.
-      * **tmlu:** Traditional Chinese Massive Multitask Language Understanding dataset, comprising multiple-choice questions across various subjects.
+      * **tmlu:** Traditional Chinese Massive Multitask Language Understanding data set, comprising multiple-choice questions across various subjects.
       * **tmmluplus:** An extended set of tasks under the TMMLU framework for broader academic assessments in Traditional Chinese.
       * **truthfulqa:** Evaluates the model's ability to generate truthful and informative answers to questions.
       * **turkishmmlu:** Localized Turkish version of MMLU with multiple-choice questions from various subjects.
     * **Cloze Tasks:** Fill-in-the-blank tasks that measure the model's knowledge of facts or language structure.
       * **lambada:** Assesses the model's ability to predict the final word of a passage, focusing on understanding context and language structure.
-      * **lambada_cloze:** Cloze-style LAMBADA dataset focusing on predicting the last word of a passage.
+      * **lambada_cloze:** Cloze-style LAMBADA data set focusing on predicting the last word of a passage.
       * **cloze:** Evaluates the model's proficiency in filling in missing words within a passage, testing knowledge of language structure and factual information.
       * **wsc:** Tests the model's ability to resolve pronoun references in sentences, requiring understanding of language structure and context.
       * **winogrande:** Challenges the model to choose the correct referent in sentences with ambiguous pronouns, measuring commonsense reasoning and language understanding.